 Inca Art Forms

 Inca art was practical.
 The Incas were an artistic people who used materials available to them in nature and blended them creating many artistic forms in utilitarian ways.
 Much of their artistic expression was used in everyday life and had a religious meaning.
 Because they did not know science they had to attach powers to natural phenomena worshiping natural resources such as water streams or rocks, animals and almost anything related to nature and the best way to worship was to incorporate their best artistic creations in their offerings to the gods.
+A good example of art in a tradition that has endured the passing of the years is the Inti Raymi or celebration of the Sun.
+In this celebration Inca descendants produce the most elaborate costumes in rich cotton textile and offer gifts to the Sun such as food and jewelry.

 The Sun or Inti was the most important god in the Inca empire and since gold shone like the sun it was the metal that was used the most in religious ceremonies.
 Therefore they made vases and plates to serve food to the gods, jewelry for the nobility, knifes known as Tumis for sacrificing animals and performing surgery, they decorated their temples with sheets of gold and made altars of solid gold.